j-richey/ounce-of-rust-docs/ounce-of-rust/_sources/overview/current-system.rst.txt

 Supporting Libraries
 ====================
 To support the creation of Tic Tac Toe games many libraries have been developed to provide common functionality.
-Searching Rust's package repository, `<https://crates.io/>`__, reveals several such libraries including ``ultimate-ttt``, ``zero_sum``, and ``minimax``.
+Searching Rust's package registry, `<https://crates.io/>`__, reveals several such libraries including ``ultimate-ttt``, ``zero_sum``, and ``minimax``.

-With the wide verity of libraries available, for both Rust and other languages, there is likely one that meets the needs of Tic Tac Toe application developer.
+With the wide verity of libraries available, for both Rust and other languages, there is likely one that meets the needs of Tic Tac Toe application developers.
-However, one of this projects objectives is :ref:`ref-learn-about-rust-objective`.
-Thus it is worth going through the effort to create another Tic Tac Toe library.
+However, due to the :ref:`ref-learn-about-rust-objective` objective, is worth going through the effort to create another Tic Tac Toe library.